dontrebootme/nomad-intro/SYSADVENT.md

 ```

 ## Conclusion
 There are numerous options for container cluster schedulers and the list isn't getting shorter.
-Nomad's approach to keep things operationally simple with less infrastructure needs is a releif when some schedulers seem overly complex.
+Nomad's approach to keep things operationally simple with less infrastructure needs is a relief when some schedulers seem overly complex.
 This model allows for fast automation and lean system requirements.
 We've learned how we can leverage Nomad to distribute a task around multiple hosts, scale the services, and deploy updates while letting the cluster scheduler handle the placement, supervision, and rolling updates.
 If you're ready to take your container infrastructure to the next level but are looking for a simple scheduler to deploy and manage then Nomad may be the container scheduler you've been waiting for.